Register of New Zealand

 Grew up in Taranaki, attending Eltham Primary School and Stratford High Schools.

-Studied for his BA at the University of Otago.
+Studied for his Bachelor of Arts at the University of Otago.

 Knox Theological Hall 1939-1940 and part of 1946